 Opioids and Constipation: It Happens

 You probably already know that opioid use is accompanied by many side effects like sedation, nausea, and tolerance.
 An opioid is sometimes called a narcotic, and they are used for varying degrees of pain.

-- Musculoskeletal pain like severe back pain
+- musculoskeletal pain like severe back pain

-- Osteoarthritic knee pain
+- osteoarthritic knee pain

-- Other degenerative joint pain
+- other degenerative joint pain

 Which Drugs Cause Opioid-Induced Constipation?